The By-Cycle Ride

 Testimonials

-We Have Named Our Tour in Honour of Colonel By
+Named in Honour of Colonel By

 Before it became Canada's capital, Ottawa was a small lumbering village called Bytown.
 It was named after Lieutenant-Colonel John By, who supervised the construction of the Rideau Canal, now a UNESCO World Heritage Site.